Hungry Shark: Hungry Shark Arena (2020)

+Hungry Shark Primal (cancelled)

+Hungry Shark Primal is a cancelled mobile game, developed by Ubisoft and set in prehistoric times, where players would control ancient sharks such as Dunkleosteus and other prehistoric marine creatures while feeding on dinosaurs and early life forms.

+It entered open beta in the Philippines on April 21, 2023, via the Google Play Store, with plans for a full global release later that year.

+The game was delisted from the Play Store in September 2023 following the closure of Ubisoft London, and on January 27, 2025, Ubisoft officially announced that development would not continue, shifting focus instead to supporting Hungry Shark Evolution and Hungry Shark World.

 Gameplay

 Gameplay of Hungry Shark Evolution, featuring a Dunkleosteus as its playable character.

-Hungry Shark revolves around the player, a lone shark, consuming various marine species to grow in size until the subsequent, more powerful sharks are unlocked.
-The number of species the player is able to consume depends on the strength of the shark; for instance, a reef shark cannot eat lionfish, but a great white shark is able to, or a megamouth shark (Hungry Shark World) is unable to eat small mines, but a megalodon is able to.
+The Hungry Shark series revolves around a playable shark, consuming various marine and non-marine species, such as tropical fish, sardines, tuna, humans, or pelicans to gain points and survive across an open map the playable shark can traverse through.
+Playable sharks grow in size until subsequent, more powerful sharks are unlocked.
+The number of species the player is able to consume depends on the strength of the shark; for instance, in Hungry Shark Evolution, a reef shark cannot eat stingrays, but a mako shark is able to, or a tiger shark is unable to eat small mines, but a megalodon is able to.
 Not all creatures can be consumed, and some are hostile towards the shark.

-As the player progresses, the hazards posed to them increase; helicopters may begin dropping explosive barrels into the sea, or fisherman may seek out the player in an attempt to end their frenzy.
-In addition to these foes, the shark's health constantly deteriorates and can only be restored when food is consumed; if the player goes without food for too long, the shark will die.
+As the player survives longer per game, the hazards posed to them increase; helicopters may begin dropping explosive barrels into the sea, or fisherman may seek out the player in an attempt to end their frenzy.
+In addition to these foes, the shark's health deteriorates faster as a game progresses, and more food has to be consumed to keep the health up; if the player goes without food for too long, the shark will die and the game ends.
 Some sharks possess a unique ability (such as freezing breath or a boost) that can be upgraded.

 Like many other mobile games, the Hungry Shark series offers each game for free but charges real world money for additional gold (which can be acquired by playing the game) and gems (which can also be collected in the game).
 This freemium model has been met with criticism from some journalists.